qader1/reddit_media_downloader/README.md

 # reddit_media_downloader
-download images from a subreddit. you can choose how many posts to scan, filter according to time and how to sort the subreddit
+download images from a subreddit. you can choose how many posts to scan, filter according to time and how to sort the subreddit. useful for collecting data for classification tasks.

 example: